 Foot and ankle injuries are some of the most common sports-related injuries worldwide.
 From sprains and strains to broken bones and trauma, the doctors at Neuhaus Foot & Ankle have the expertise and decades of experience you want when dealing with a foot or ankle injury.
-You can get care at one of their seven locations in Hermitage, Brentwood, Nashville, Mount Juliet, Waverly, Smyrna, Gallatin or Lebanon, Tennessee, to avoid traveling far when you’re injured and in pain.
+You can get care at one of their seven locations in Hermitage, Brentwood, Nashville, Mount Juliet, Waverly, Smyrna, Gallatin, Hendersonville, or Lebanon, Tennessee, to avoid traveling far when you’re injured and in pain.
 Call or schedule a visit online to get the help you need today.

 Sports injuries that most commonly affect the feet and ankles include: